 With the integrations 2.0 version of the Jira integration, teams can sync capacity (estimated by time or by story points) between Aha! and Jira for master features, features, and requirements.
-As with all development system integrations, you will need to be an owner in Aha! to configure capacity planning for your Jira integration.
+As with all development system integrations, you will need to be an owner in Aha! to configure capacity planning for individuals for your Jira integration.

 Click any of the following links to skip ahead: